 In spite of its huge population Los Angeles feels less metropolitan than much smaller cities with dense urban centers.
 It is a vast multitude of cities and suburbs that connect uninterrupted across miles and miles of land; each neighborhood defined by its individual characteristics, forming their own urban microcosm.
 Moving your home within Los Angeles can amount to changing one’s life.
 Building community in this city is difficult.
 Loneliness is pervasive.
 Commuting is essential to achieve anything.
 For many owning a car is more crucial than having a place to live.
 Many have neither.
 Statistics state a third of all households consist of only one person.
 People tend to move in and out of each other’s lives easily, often relationships stay superficial and fleeting.
 Then, to varying degrees depending on where you live, we have problems with crime.
 Los Angeles is lined with beaches, some have never seen them, while few own their own stretch.
 Smog is worst in summer.
 There is a constant risk of earthquakes and an ever-increasing problem with wildfires and drought.
 Los Angeles is surrounded by the ocean, mountains, parklands, and deserts.
 The sun is typically shining and snow is hardly known.
 Many of its inhabitants develop a love-hate relationship with the city.
 If we don’t leave, reasons that keep us here are diverse, just like Los Angeles itself, complex and multifaceted.

-Today’s contentious and divisive political atmosphere inspired this project as a visual response to integrate and commemorate urban diversity.
+Today’s contentious and divisive political atmosphere inspired this project as a visual response to integrate and commemorate the multiplicity of urban worlds.
 Apart from the contrasting lives found in the vastly differing neighborhoods of Los Angeles I incorporate moments to create a visual place of quiet and an elusive sense of connection in spite of the disparities.
 Here, the discrepancies of urban culture are offset in stillness as if the diverging flow comes to a temporary pause.